CSPG 5 - Evaluation of Credentials for Individuals Prepared Outside of the United States

 - A course-by-course evaluation showing the U.S. equivalency in terms of semester hour college credit and the level of the coursework; and

-- Verification that the candidate holds the equivalent of a U.S. bachelor's degree earned at a nationally and/or regionally accredited college or university.
+- Verification that the candidate holds the equivalent of a U.S. baccalaureate (bachelor's) or graduate degree earned at a nationally and/or regionally accredited college or university.

 Candidates who are not U.S. citizens must:

 - Submit a photocopy of the front and back of their

 - Submit a completed “Declaration of Intent to Become a Citizen of the United States" form.

 Citizenship documentation is not required for: